-In the first cycle RIP, the study team recommended the need for additional transformation capacity in the Northern York Area, along with associated transmission capacity.
+In the first cycle RIP, the Technical Working Group recommended the need for additional transformation capacity in the Northern York Area, along with associated transmission capacity.
 The latest electricity demand growth forecast shows that the transformer stations capability (Holland TS/Armitage TS) will be exceeded post 2027.